Trump-Style Direct Quotations in Speech

 In these examples, the quotations aren’t merely performative.
 The first example helps a recruiter picture the situation, hear the applicant’s excitement, and makes the claim more believable.
 The second lends credibility to the evidence, and the third provides a manager with more detail and the customer’s intensity.
 Often, direct quotations can illustrate tone, which might affect the audience’s interpretation and conclusions.

-Direct quotations should serve a specific purpose and not be overused.
+Direct quotations should serve a specific purpose and not be overused because they could be considered too colloquial or informal for business audiences.
 But they’re a valuable addition to our students’ communication toolkit.

 Next